Student Code of Conduct

 The College’s Student Code of Conduct shall be used to address student or Student Organization conduct alleged to violate HCC Board of Trustees policy or any local, state, or federal law.

-A student shall be subject to disciplinary action if the student commits a violation of the offenses defined in the Handbook, Code of Conduct, and those described in other HCC Policies, Regulations, handbooks and rules:
+A student shall be subject to disciplinary action if the student commits a violation of the offenses defined in this Catalog and Student Handbook, Code of Conduct, and those described in other HCC Policies, Regulations, handbooks and rules: